 You can contact the boards president Gloria Shabazz directly at email@example.com

-Gloria Shabazz is the CFO of International Biscuits & Confections, a privately held company located in Medford, NJ which markets and distributes specialty food products from all over the world.
+Gloria Shabazz is the CFO of Nature’s Intent LLC, a privately held company located in Marlton, NJ which markets and distributes healthy food products from all over the world.
 A graduate of Hunter College and Columbia University Business School, Gloria has worked for several large corporations including IBM, Colgate Palmolive, and Campbell Soup Company.
 While at Colgate, she spent a year living and working in Puerto Rico.
-In 1998, she and her husband founded JASTECH Development Services, a 501c(3) non-profit organization which runs the Overbrook Environmental Education Center (OEEC) and the Overbrook Arts Center.
-JASTECH’s mission is to preserve our natural environment, improve public health, and promote personal enrichment.
+In 1998, she and her husband founded JASTECH Development Services, a 501c(3) non-profit organization which runs the Overbrook Environmental Education Center (OEEC) and the Overbrook Art Center.
 Gloria is the proud parent of son, Ali, who is a graduate of ICS Center City and now attends Central High School.
 She and her husband Jerome have a blended family which includes 5 sons.
 Gloria and her family reside in the Overbrook section of the City.
 She was a member of the Center City board for 4 years before joining the ICS West Board in 2015.

 Rodriguez is a seasoned community activist and organizer, currently serving with EnrollAmerica, which identifies uninsured Philadelphia in need of coverage under the Affordable Care Act.
 Previously, Rodriguez was Executive Director of the Action Alliance of Senior Citizens of Greater Philadelphia and, under Mayor Ed Rendell, he served as Assistant Director of the Philadelphia Empowerment Zones.
 Additionally, Rodriguez served as an AIDS educator at Congreso de Latinos Unidos, an Executive Vice-President of the Alliance for Retired Americans, and Associate Editor of the weekly Community Focus/Enfoque Comunal, the largest bilingual newspaper in Pennsylvania.
 Rodriguez also currently serves as a Commissioner of the City’s Civil Service Commission.